merely-useful/py-rse/index.md

 ### Exercise \@ref(automate-ex-useful-options) {-}

-1. The `-B` option makes everything, even files that aren't out of date.
+1. The `-B` option rebuilds everything, even files that aren't out of date.

 2. The `-C` option tells Make to change directories before executing, so that `make -C ~/myproject` runs Make in `~/myproject`